 As industrial designers, you wouldn’t want exposed fasteners to compromise the aesthetics of your products.
 The manufacturing environment today also calls for the efficient production of high-quality parts.
 This seems like an apparent paradox.
 However, the solution lies in using snap fit design to assemble parts.

 Designing parts with snap fit joints can save time and money in production.
 They do reduce not only material costs and part quantities but also improve ease of assembly.
 The traditional injection molding technique has proved viable for producing the snap joint.
-However, 3D printing offers new opportunities in snap design.
+However, 3D printed snap fit design has new opportunities.

 Therefore, it is vital to understand snap fit design, and it reacts with the manufacturing systems.
 Snap fit designs come with certain challenges.
 This article seeks to help you navigate the complex snap fits world by discussing the key features.
 We’ll also look at the important classifications and the best practices to overcome common prototyping issues.